-2-1.3.1 To assure reliability, circuits upon which transmission and receipt of alarms depend shall be under constant electrical supervision to give prompt warning of conditions adversely affecting reliability.

-NQTE: Where each box is served by an individual wired circuit, an automatic periodic test at intervals of six minutes or less will be acceptable as electrical supervision.
+- 2-1.3.1 To assure reliability, wired circuits upon which transmission and receipt of alarms depend shall be under constant electrical supervision to give prompt warning of conditions adversely affecting reliability.
+Radio circuits upon which receipt and transmission of alarms depend shall be supervised in accordance with paragraphs 1-4.8.2 (b) and (c) and 1-4.8.3. - NOTE 1: Where each box is served by an individual wired circuit, an automatic periodic test at intervals of six minutes or less will be acceptable as electrical supervision. - NOTE 2: Compliance with the requirements of 6-5 will be acceptable as electrical supervision for a coded radio type system. - 2-1.3.2 The power supplied to all required circuits and devices of the system shall be supervised. - 2-1.3.3 Trouble signals shall actuate a sounding device located where there is always a responsible person on duty.

-- 2-1.3.2 The power supplied to all required circuits and devices of the system shall be supervised. - 2-1.3.3 Trouble signals shall actuate a sounding device located where there is always a responsible person on duty. - 2-1.3.4 Trouble signals shall be distinct from alarm signals and shall be indicated by both a visual light and audible signal. - NOTE 1: The audible signal may be common to several supervised circuits. - NOTE 2: A switch for silencing the audible trouble signal is permitted if the visual signal remains operated until the silencing switch is restored to its normal position.

-2-1.3.5 The audible signal shall be responsive to faults on any other circuits which may occur prior to restoration of the silencing switch to normal.
+- 2-1.3.4 Trouble signals shall be distinct from alarm signals and shall be indicated by both a visual light and audible signal. - NOTE 1: The audible signal may be common to several supervised circuits. - NOTE 2: A switch for silencing the audible trouble signal is permitted if the visual signal remains operated until the silencing switch is restored to its normal position. - 2-1.3.5 The audible signal shall be responsive to faults on any other circuits which may occur prior to restoration of the silencing switch to normal.